meagerfindings/meagerfindings.com/pages/about.md

 layout: page
 title: About
 permalink: /about/
-feature-img: "assets/img/pexels/circuit.jpeg"
+feature-img: "assets/img/pexels/book-glass.jpeg"
-tags: [About, Archive]
+tags: [About]
 ---

-## Meager what now?

 For ten years I have been coming back to this name, wanting to do something with it.
 I first thought of this name when naming my photography business while in college.
 I love capturing the small details of things, the small moments, or the often missed oddities in spaces around us.

+For more on the name, check out my post: [Meager what now?](/meager-what-now/)

 ## Meager Beginnings